-- Changes in behaviour including being very alert, and sometimes also aggressive, hyperactive and unusual or inappropriate behaviour.
-This is more likely if other medicine to treat fits such as phenobarbital and topiramate are taken at the same time or if the Epilim starting dose is high or has been suddenly increased. - Changes in the amount of ammonia in the blood.
-Symptoms of this condition are being sick, problems with balance and co-ordination, feeling lethargic or less alert. - Feeling shaky (tremor), sleepy or unsteady when walking or jerky muscle movements. - Feeling tired or confused with loss of consciousness sometimes accompanied by hallucinations or fits. - Blisters with the skin flaking away. - Rapid, uncontrollable movement of the eyes. - An increase in the number and severity of convulsions.
+• Changes in behaviour including being very alert, and sometimes also aggressive, hyperactive and unusual or inappropriate behaviour.
+This is more likely if other medicine to treat fits such as phenobarbital are taken at the same time or if the Epilim Syrup starting dose is high or has been suddenly increased.

+- Changes in the amount of ammonia in the blood.
+Symptoms of this condition are being sick, problems with balance and co-ordination, feeling lethargic or less alert. - Feeling shaky (tremor), sleepy or unsteady when walking or jerky muscle movements. - Feeling tired or confused with loss of consciousness sometimes accompanied by hallucinations or fits. - Blisters with the skin flaking away. - Rapid, uncontrollable movement of the eyes.